-Wing chord in green B) Relative airflow around the wing

-Figure 20: Wing chord and relative air flow, source [5][146]
+Figure 21: Wing chord and relative air flow, source [146]

 Slat/Flap Requirements Specification

 The main Slat/Flap requirement derives different requirements at different levels of granularity, the description of the main requirement and its derivations span several documents.
-We assume that the IBM DOOR requirement management system [123][139] is used to store the main requirement and its derivations.
+We assume that the IBM DOOR requirement management system [123] is used to store the main requirement and its derivations.
 Moreover, we assume these requirements are refined by UML and Simulink models.
 The main requirements and their derivations are described below.